 $125.
 Typically processing times are 2 - 3 weeks.
 You can also expedite it to reduce the time to 4 - 6 days for an additional $50 or even rush it to be processed in 1 - 2 days for an additional $100

 To start your LLC in South Carolina, you must file Articles of Organization with the Secretary of State of South Carolina.
 Plus, if you would like to reserve your LLC name before filing your Articles of Organization, you’ll need to reserve your LLC’s name with the South Carolina Secretary of State.
-We can help you navigate the South Carolina LLC filing process with our South Carolina LLC Formation Service, which costs just $49.
+We can help you navigate the South Carolina LLC filing process with our South Carolina LLC Formation Service, which costs just $0 plus state fees.

 What does it cost to start a business in South Carolina?
 To help you assess your costs, here are some fees you may encounter when you start your LLC in South Carolina.

 $125: Filing your South Carolina Articles of Organization for your LLC costs